 All amounts are in billions of dollars

 The Department of Health and Human Services (HHS) is committed to reducing the incidence of improper payments made by the Medicare FFS program.
 In order to reduce these improper payments, it is essential to accurately account for where, how, and why these improper payments occur.
-Beginning in FY 2012, in consultation with OMB, HHS refined the improper payment methodology to account for the impact of rebilling denied Part A inpatient hospital claims for allowable Part B services when a Part A inpatient hospital claim is denied because the services (i.e. improper payments due to inpatient status reviews) should have been provided as outpatient services.
-HHS continued this methodology in FY 2013 and FY 2014.
+Beginning in Fiscal Year (FY) 2012, in consultation with the Office of Management and Budget (OMB), HHS refined the improper payment methodology to account for the impact of rebilling denied Part A inpatient hospital claims for allowable Part B services when a Part A inpatient hospital claim is denied because the services (i.e. improper payments due to inpatient status reviews) should have been provided as outpatient services.
+HHS continued this methodology in FY 2015.
 This approach is consistent with: (1) Administrative Law Judge (ALJ) and Departmental Appeals Board (DAB) decisions that directed HHS to pay hospitals under Part B for all of the services provided if the Part A inpatient claim was denied, and (2) recent Medicare policy changes that allow rebilling of denied Part A claims under Part B. HHS calculated an adjustment factor based on a statistical subset of inpatient claims that were in error because the services should have been provided as outpatient.
 This adjustment factor reflects the difference between what was paid for the inpatient hospital claims under Medicare Part A and what would have been paid had the hospital claim been properly submitted as an outpatient claim under Medicare Part B. Additional information regarding the adjustment factor can be found on pages 166-167 of HHS's FY 2012 AFR (available at www.hhs.gov/afr).

-Application of the adjustment factor mentioned above decreased the overall improper payment rate by 0.9 percentage points to 12.7 percent, or $45.8 billion in projected improper payments.
+Application of the adjustment factor decreased the overall improper payment rate by 0.4 percentage points to 12.1 percent, or $43.3 billion in projected improper payments.
 As a result, HHS believes that this adjustment results in a more accurate reflection of improper payment estimates in the Medicare FFS program.

 Report Fraud, Waste & Abuse for Medicare Fee-for-Service »